The Annapolis Print Shop and Copy Center is located in the right wing of the Heating Plant on St. John’s Street, next to the Mellon parking lot.

 College letterhead and envelopes are on recycled papers, as are many specialty papers used in college publications

 The Print Shop takes part in recycling its paper waste.

-Like the Bookstore, the Print Shop is an auxiliary part of the college, and is audited every July.
+Like the Annapolis campus bookstore, the Print Shop is an auxiliary part of the college, and is audited every July.
 Therefore it charges for all its services; the intention and goal is a break-even operation.
 All faculty and campus offices have annual budgets.
 Student organizations have funds distributed to them through the DC.
-Some student publications, such as The Gadfly and Energeia have money budgeted to them through the college.
+Some student publications, such as The Gadfly and Energeia, have money budgeted to them through the college.

 The large copier features on-line stream punching as copy prints for binding later-speeding up the coil binding process for lab manuals and other instructional materials.
-Two interchangeable dies are available for GBC plastic comb bind and plastic oil binding (11 inch side only).
+Two interchangeable dies are available for three-hole punching and plastic coil binding (11-inch side only).

 Copies can be collated, or left unstapled in collated sets.

-Faculty pick-up and delivery of work to be copied available twice daily in the Mellon workroom between the Assistant Dean’s Office and the Registrar’s Office.
-Staff may call for pick-up and delivery of work at no charge, of course.
+Faculty pickup and delivery of work available daily.
+Staff may call for pickup and delivery of work at no charge, of course.
 Jobs may be sent by campus mail if it is not urgent.
 Walk-ins and copy-while-you-wait jobs are quite welcome, too.

 Depending on the size of the job, quantities needed, and finishing required (binding/folding etc.), turnaround may be as little as an hour.
 Most jobs can be done within one working day.

 Documents can be scanned at speeds up to 80 sheets per minute (spm) for black and white and 80 spm for color.
 Optical resolution is 600 dpi.